ckant787/julia/doc/src/manual/constructors.md

 ```

 For many types, forming new objects by binding their field values together is all that is ever
 needed to create instances.
-However, in some cases more functionality is required when
+However, in some cases, more functionality is required when
 creating composite objects.
 Sometimes invariants must be enforced, either by checking arguments
 or by transforming them.
 [Recursive data structures](https://en.wikipedia.org/wiki/Recursion_%28computer_science%29#Recursive_data_structures_.28structural_recursion.29),
 especially those that may be self-referential, often cannot be constructed cleanly without first